 PARTNERSHIP AND LLP DISPUTES

-Lisa has depth of experience in partnership and LLP disputes between farmers, solicitors and doctors and is being instructed on increasingly complex and high value disputes.
+Lisa has depth of experience in partnership and LLP disputes.

 - Representing a partner in a family farming partnership in a dispute with assets valued at in excess of £2 million (2018).